Announcing QCon AI: Focusing on Practical, Scalable AI Implementation for Engineering Teams

 A demonstration highlighted in an AWS blog post on the feature showed a reduction in total test time from 35 minutes to 6 minutes (including environment provisioning) for a Python project with 1,800 tests when running on ten parallel compute environments.

-Sébastien Stormacq, a Principal Developer Advocate at AWS, wrote:
+Sébastien Stormacq, a principal developer advocate at AWS, wrote:

 The 1,800 tests of the demo project take one second each to complete.
 When I run this test suite sequentially, it took 35 minutes to complete.
 When I run the test suite in parallel on ten compute environments, it took 6 minutes to complete, including the time to provision the environments.
 The parallel run took 17.9 percent of the time of the sequential run.